Wednesday, March 15, 2023

 who fled the harangue of a city of tombs.

-the fantastical octets,
+the fantastical octets

 orange with lust or peachful sweet,

-or puzzled blue ink or pink with rage,
+some inky blue or pink with rage,

-they know all would be fine,
+for they know all would be fine,

 would look back at them